-Dr. Immy Smith is a polymath – an artist, scientist, and data analyst who explores human and scientific narratives using both art and science.
+Dr Immy Smith is a polymath – an artist, scientist, and data analyst who explores human and scientific narratives using both art and science.

-In her last project, Connecting Brain Tumour Narratives, a 10 month residency at Portsmouth Brain Tumour Research Centre (PBTRC) she explores ‘the human narratives of brain tumor research’ through conversations with brain tumor patients, friends, family members and scientists.
+In her last project, Connecting Brain Tumour Narratives, a 10 month residency at Portsmouth Brain Tumour Research Centre (PBTRC) she explores ‘the human narratives of brain tumor research’ through conversations with brain tumour patients, friends, family members and scientists.

 Scientific research is about to understand the invisible through the microscope.
 To investigate, study and learn the molecular, genetic and cellular behaviour allows scientists to find the why, where and how any kind of modification that leads to develop a disease or tumour happens.
 However; in the hands of polymath Immy Smith, brain tumours are seen from a new approach more artistic.
-The result of her artist residency are large ink patterns that aim to investigate brain tumors from a macroscopic point of view.
+The result of her artist residency are large ink patterns that aim to investigate brain tumours from a macroscopic point of view.
 Through participative workshops each pattern was associated to a game or exercise which allowed investigate each brain tumor and define a new way of interaction between patients and family members and scientists.